tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

     ![This image shows the result of performing the above step.](./images/picture100-20.jpeg " ")

--  Click **Autonomous Transaction Processing** from the menu.
+-  Click **Autonomous AI Transaction Processing** from the menu.

     ![This image shows the result of performing the above step.](./images/picture100-21.jpeg " ")

-- Select **userXX-Compartment under the Workshop Compartment** and click on **Create Autonomous Database** button to start instance creation process.
+- Select **userXX-Compartment under the Workshop Compartment** and click on **Create Autonomous AI Database** button to start instance creation process.

     ![This image shows the result of performing the above step.](./images/provisionatp-dname1.png " ")